datartathon/blank/Readme.md

 # blank
-A blank repository for creating hosting a static HTML page into gh-pages.
+A blank repository to be used as a starting point for hosting a static HTML page using Github Pages.

 ## Instructions